xcashd

 process crashes.
 You can make it run in a background with --detach

-but this is inconvenient in a containerized environment because the canonical usage is that the container waits on the main process to exist (forking makes things more complicated).--no-igd
+but this is inconvenient in a containerized environment because the canonical usage is that the container waits on the main process to exist (forking makes things more complicated).

 --max-txpool-weight